amckoy42/i4900-software-security-lab/README.txt

 Unfortunately, I was unable to figure out how to manipulate the value that gets written by %n and overwrite the return address to the address that I want it to, so I was unable to complete that part of this lab.

+Part III:
+For this part, my interpretation of the goal was to use the random byte as the index of an array that I had to access.
+My hypothesis was that for higher indices of the array, it would take slightly longer to access.
+I was hoping that some differences in access time would appear in either of my timeTest programs, but there does not seem to be a correlation.

+In both programs, I created an integer array 'a' and generated a random number 'n'.
+I used two different timing methods to measure the time it would take to set a[n] to 10.

+Without adding sleep(1), there is almost no difference in time at all, no matter how large the array is or how far apart two different indices are.
+After adding sleep(1), there is more variance in the times, but they do not seem to correspond at all to the value of the random number.